biancini/PythonDownloader/e/README.md

 ## Requirements

-To run this script you will need at least node v0.10, as well as the nomnom, colors and through package installed (which will be installed automatically via npm).
+To run this script you will need at least node v0.10, as well as the nomnom package installed (which will be installed automatically via npm).

 ## Installation

 Run the following command in the directory where you want the tools installed

-	npm install elasticsearch-exporter --production
+	npm install git://github.com/mallocator/Elasticsearch-Exporter.git

-The required packages will be installed automatically as a dependency, you won't have to do anything else to use the tool.
-If you install the package with the global flag (```npm -g```) there will also be a new executable available in the system called "eexport".
+The nom-nom package will be installed automatically as a dependency, you won't have to do anything else to use the tool.
+If you install the package with the global flag (npm -g) there will also be a new executable available in the system called "eexport".

-## Tests

-To run the tests you must install the development dependencies along with the production dependencies

-	npm install elasticsearch-exporter

-After that you can just run ```npm test``` to see an output of all existing tests.

-## Bugs

-I try to find all the bugs and and have tests to cover all cases, but since I'm working on this project alone, it's easy to miss something.
-So please report any bugs you can find to mallox@pyxzl.net or file a bug directly on [Github](https://github.com/mallocator/Elasticsearch-Exporter/issues).
-Thanks!

 ## Changelog

-### 1.2.1 (Upcoming)
-* Exporter can now do an export with only changed data, by using the _timestamp field (must be activated)
-* Deprecated the sourceCompression flag (it's useless since we're auto-detecting compression)
-* ElasticSearch driver now supports basic authentication
-* Mappings/Settings can now be overridden by using a file.
-* Options can now be read from file additionally to parsing program arguments

-### 1.2.0
-* New File Layout (incompatible with 1.1.x)
-* Index settings are now also exported, when exporting in scope all or index
-* On errors the connection will be retried for fetching and writing data
-* Colors dependencies is now included explicitly
-* Project is now available from npm repo
-* Data files are now compressed by default (compressed source files are auto detected)
-* Parent directories are now created for target file if they don't exist
-* Tweaked V8 options in tools/ex.sh for better memory usage
-* Added option to mute all standard output (errors will still be displayed)
-* Tests for all operations

 ### 1.1.4
 * ES driver can now fetch more hits per scroll request